adambloebaum/milb-watcher/README.md

 - Monitors Minor League Baseball (MiLB) games for a specific player
 - Automatically detects when a player enters a game
-- Sends notifications via:
-  - Desktop notifications
-  - SMS text messages (via carrier email-to-SMS gateways)
+- Sends notifications via SMS text messages (via carrier email-to-SMS gateways)
 - Smart scheduling:
   - Only runs when games are scheduled
   - Checks periodically (not continuously)